Print output for @column tags ?>

 simultaneously streaming.
 A negative ID indicates that this surface doesn't belong to any

 surface group.
-The default value is .SURFACE_GROUP_ID_NONE
+The default value is .SURFACE_GROUP_ID_NONE.

 For example, a video chat application that has an adaptive output resolution feature would need two (or more) output resolutions, to switch resolutions without any output glitches.
 However, at any given time, only one output is active to minimize outgoing network bandwidth and encoding overhead.
 To save memory, the application should set the video outputs to have the same non-negative group ID, so that the camera device can share the same memory region for the alternating outputs.